 Further products and commissions have followed, including a 2-speed city bike built in collaboration with Freddie Grubb and an initial foray into furniture design via the creation of a multi-purpose day bed.

-In early 2016, we opened our first store in Glasgow's Trongate - a thriving district of independent stores, galleries and design practices within the city centre.
+In early 2016, we opened our first studio-store in Glasgow's Trongate - a thriving district of independent stores, galleries and design practices within the city centre.
 Beyond Glasgow, you will find Instrmnt products at fashion and design-conscious retailers across the world, in cities such as London, Antwerp, Tokyo and Toronto.
 Our network of stockists includes End Clothing, C’H’C’M’, Need Supply and Neighbour - the full list can be found here.

 Instrmnt’s work has been recognised and exhibited by the V&A, London Design Festival, Paris & New York Fashion Week & as part of Scotland's Year of Innovation, Architecture and Design.